-Through the process of self-discovery I realized that I had not been living my life in an authentic way.
-I was so concerned with what people thought of me and how other people saw me that I wasn’t being my true and authentic self.
-After much time alone in self-discovery mode I have truly found my path on this Journey and it is incredible.
+Through the process of self-discovery I realized, sadly, that I had not been living my life in an authentic way.
+I was so concerned with what people thought of me and how other people saw me that I wasn’t even remotely being my true self.
+After much time alone, in self-discovery and healing mode, I have truly found my path on this Journey to finding me and it feels incredible.

-One of the best things that I did was removing myself from all social media (i.e. Facebook, Instagram).
-In fact this is first thing I require my coaching clients do when they are going through a difficult phase of life.
-This simple act helps them regain their sense of worth, empowers them to validate themselves and frees up a lot of time that they were spending looking at other people’s lives and comparing their own lives to another’s.
-This is not healthy.
+After my divorce, the most important thing that I did was remove myself from all social media (i.e. Facebook, Instagram).
+In fact this is first thing I request that my coaching clients do when they are going through a difficult phase of life.
+This simple act helps them regain their sense of worth, empowers them to validate themselves and frees up a lot of time that they were spending looking at other people’s lives and comparing their own lives to another’s which are very unhealthy behaviors!

 The truth of the matter is, it took me a good solid and downright painful year of solitude to figure out who I was, the good and the not so good.
-I found it to be easier to start with the broken side of me, because that is usually the most obvious and well its the hardest to face and conquer.
+I found it to be easier to start with the broken side of me, because that is usually the most obvious and, well, its the hardest to face and conquer.
 No one likes when the mirror is presented to them, do they?

-So, after I started working through the “bad” stuff, the positive parts of me surfaced and I have discovered some really neat things about myself.
+So, after I started working through the “bad” stuff, the positive parts of me started to surface and I have discovered some really neat things about myself.
 In addition, I started to forgive myself and others and even started feeling compassion which was not very familiar to me.

-I also learned that I am very creative, intuitive and philosophical a true to form Sagittarius.
+I also learned that I am very creative, intuitive and philosophical (yes, a true to form Sagittarius).

 Because of this transition I am a better person.
 My relationships are stronger and deeper.
-I have zero tolerance for toxic people and because of this I made a conscious choice to only surround myself with people who I feel good around.
+I have zero tolerance for toxic people and I have made a conscious choice and commitment to myself to only surround myself with people who I feel good around.
 Sounds a little selfish, but it isn’t.
 Life is short and spending it with people who emotionally drain you or continuously take from you is not healthy, for either person.

-The old me used to be busy constantly, planning my weekends in advance and making sure I always had a social function to attend or in the very least, people to spend time with.
-Now, I value my time so much, that I refuse to plan my life away.
-Some things are avoidable and there are times you need to plan things in advance, but most of the time I see it as my weekends are my time and most of the time I don’t know what I want to do until I tackle the day and sometimes I just want to do my own thing with no responsibilities or commitments and I want that flexibility to decide.
-This is OK!
+The old me used to be constantly busy, planning my weekends way in advance to make sure I always had a social function to attend or at the very least, people to spend time with.
+Now, I value my time so much that I refuse to plan my life away.
+Some things are unavoidable and there are times you need to plan things in advance, but most of the time I see it as my weekends are me time and most of the time I don’t know what I want to do until I wake up, on that day!
+There are times I just want to do my own thing with no responsibilities or commitments and mostly I just want that flexibility to decide.

 So, I encourage you to ask yourself…who are you? do you like you? and what would you change if you could?